 My Realtor wife Terri and I joined forces in 1996 and quickly became Top-Producing Las Vegas Realtors who go above and beyond the norm.
 We focus on how we can protect our clients.

 Ask us questions.
 With how quickly homes are built in Southern Nevada, you need protection.
 My building background, combined with my 25 years of Las Vegas real estate sales and Terri’s 28 years, make us your best Realtor choice in Las Vegas.

 Our Value To Home Sellers

-This website and information are made available for you to explore by Kurt Grosse with Realty One Group.
-Kurt is a Las Vegas Top-Producing Realtor since 1996 and a Retired Building Engineer (P.E., C.E.).
-His goal with his buyers and sellers is to use his skills and knowledge to protect them in this ever-changing Las Vegas Real Estate Market.
+His goal with his buyers and sellers is to use his skills and knowledge to protect them and their investments.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.